VEETALITY/VEETALITY/README.md

 THATS ALL!!! thanks for reading my yapfest, i appreciate it! while you're here, maybe leave a funny little message on my atabook or check out my ugly little rentry. i might not respond to every comment, but i read them all and they make me smile. thank you!

+p.s. if you see me on the pg server of pony town, im usually just keeping a friend company! im not there with ill intentions.

 bye-bye!! ;-]

 <!--